rwieruch/blog_robinwieruch_content/reasons-why-i-moved-from-angular-to-react.md

 +++
-title = "10 Reasons why I moved from Angular to React" description = "The article should help people to understand the benefits of React, but also the benefits of Angular, to make a decision between Angular or React - or even React or Angular 2..." date = "2017-01-31T13:50:46+02:00" tags = ["React", "JavaScript", "Angular"] categories = ["React", "JavaScript", "Angular"]
+title = "10 Reasons why I moved from Angular to React" description = "The article should help people to understand the benefits of React and Angular for making an educated decision to choose between Angular or React.
+It tells my story why I moved from Angular to React after using both libraries for years.
+It's not just another click-bait article, but an article with lots of experiences ..." date = "2017-01-31T13:50:46+02:00" tags = ["React", "JavaScript", "Angular"] categories = ["React", "JavaScript", "Angular"]